kamchatka-volcano/asyncgi/README.md

 ## Development status

-`asyncgi` is currently in the open beta stage, with all planned features complete, until it reaches a non-zero major version number, there may be frequent introductions of backward-incompatible changes.
+`asyncgi` is currently in the open beta stage, with all planned features complete.
+Until it reaches a non-zero major version number, there may be frequent introductions of backward-incompatible changes.

 Unit tests are not included because most of the functionality in `asyncgi` is derived from the following libraries,